 I am so excited to share this wreath craft with all of you!
 I’m still in awe of how cute this Feather Boa Halloween Wreath turned out, especially because it cost me less than $7 to make.
 Yes, you read that right, $7.
 You may have already guessed, but Dollar Tree was my craft store of choice for this particular project.
 You really can’t beat Dollar Tree’s prices when it comes to Halloween decorations and craft supplies.

 When I bought these feather boas, they had other color choices like purple and black and solid black, so you could easily change it up to suit your style.
 The spider is also easily changeable to another spooky accent.
 Dollar Tree has a whole slew of them to choose from.
-I had to have a spider, though, because spiders are the theme for most of my Halloween Decorations.
-Let’s get started!
+I had to have a spider, though, because spiders are the theme for most of my Halloween decorations.
 Oh, and you can make this in about 10 minutes flat, so on top of being inexpensive, it’s quick and easy to make.
 Score!
 Let’s get started.

-This post contains affiliate links, which means we receive compensation if you click on product or brand links and purchase anything.
-For more information, see our Disclosure Policy.
+This post may contain affiliate links, which means I may receive a commission if you click on a link and purchase something.
+As an Amazon and Shareasale Associate, I earn from qualifying purchases.
+For more information, see my Disclosure Policy.

-Feather Boa Halloween Wreath
+Feather Boa Halloween Wreath Materials

 Feather Boa Halloween Wreath Steps